Why Your ATV Battery Keeps Dying?

 Be careful of the jumper wires when connected to a battery, they carry a lot of current and can really hurt someone who doesn’t know what they’re doing.
 If you don’t feel comfortable doing it then contact someone else with more experience like your local dealership.

-Riding the ATV will NOT Charge Your Battery
+Riding Will NOT Charge Your Battery

 Running an ATV or Side By Side for a bit will not charge a dead battery.